Precious Metals Guide

 Like diamonds, the precious metals used to make your engagement rings and wedding bands are also natural wonders.
 And today’s bride has more choices than ever before to customize a ring to suit her taste.
 With so many precious metals to choose from, your ring is bound to be a very personal expression of your individuality.

 Some of the most popular precious metal choices are also offered in the wide array of engagement rings and wedding bands at Best Brilliance™.
 Learn more about them before you make your final selection.

 All karat gold used in fine jewelry is a mix of pure (yellow) gold along with other alloys to create the exact shade desired.
 In the case of white gold, the alloy will be another fine metal such as silver or platinum, or a combination of whiter metals to give the gold its cool white tint.
 White gold is an excellent choice for ‘high’ color, or very white diamonds and is a modern sophisticated choice for many brides.

-The perennially popoular yellow gold creates a rich warm glow next to all diamonds.
+The perennially popular yellow gold creates a rich warm glow next to all diamonds.
 Yellow gold enjoys the longest history of all the precious metals.
-Yellow gold's soft natural beauty lends an elegant appeal to any jewelry item.
-Pure gold is alloyed with other warm color metals like copper for instance, to create yellow karat gold and to give it strength.
+Yellow gold’s soft natural beauty lends an elegant appeal any jewelry item.
+Pure gold is alloyed with other warm color metals like copper for instance to create yellow karat gold, and to give it strength.

 A metal with a lot of heft, platinum is the metal of choice for royalty.
-It is a silvery-white precious metal first discovered in the 17th century and made popular by European royalty who had their diamonds rings set in platinum during the Art Deco period.
+It is a silvery-white precious metal first discovered in the 17th century and made popular by European royalty who had their diamond rings set in platinum during the Art Deco period.
 The supply of platinum is extremely limited making this a more expensive selection.
 As platinum wears over time, it develops a very soft luster which is highly coveted by its devotees.